alexch/codelikethis/public/lessons/learn_to_code/learn_to_code.md

 # What will we learn today?

-In this class, you will use Ruby to learn about:
+In this class, you will learn about:

 *  The command line and why we use it
 *  Strings, Arrays, Variables, Objects, Loops, Files
-*  Object concepts like Methods
-*  How to run your Ruby code interactively (irb) or from a file
+*  How to run your code interactively or from a file
-*  Make a very simple website run on your own computer
+*  How to make a very simple website run on your own computer

 Follow along at http://codelikethis.com/lessons/learn_to_code